0xReki/cs.0xreki.de/schema/biomass/Biomass.md

     property: /habitat
     rangeIncludes:
       - https://schema.org/Place
-    comment: The habitat the biomass.
+    comment: The habitat of the biomass.

 super-properties:
   -